 Phase diagrams tutorials (MAGEMinApp v0.8.6)

-1. Quick start - first phase diagram
+1. First phase diagram

 For the first diagram, simply launch MAGEMinApp and navigate to the Setup sub-tab of the Phase diagram tab.
 Then click on Compute phase diagram.
-MAGEMinApp compute

 In less than one minute you should get the following result (tab Diagram):